 EQIP applications are accepted on a continuous basis, however, NRCS establishes application "cut-off" or submission deadline dates for evaluation, ranking and approval of eligible applications.
-EQIP is open to all eligible agricultural producers and submitted applications may be considered or evaluated in multiple funding pool opportunities.
-The following document describes how to apply for Farm Bill programs or visit the following website: Get started with NRCS national page
+EQIP is open to all eligible agricultural producers.
+The following document describes how to apply for Farm Bill programs or visit Get Started with NRCS.

 EQIP is open to all eligible agricultural producers.
 To be considered for funding, all applications must meet the criteria for both producer eligibility and land eligibility.